Skip to main content

 • Your practice doesn’t require special tax elections to pass income through your owners

-• Your practice will often have no restrictions on who can own LLC interests.
+• Your practice will often have no restrictions on who can own LLC interests

 • You can have different classes of owners